Abhi73017/Image_Data_management_software/README.md

 it as a project in any IDE

 # Running
 To start, Run the main.py file.
 Other files are linked with the main.py file.
-NO need to seperately run other files of this repository.

 # Usage
 No special Instruction needed.
 Just select your image using given buttons in the GUI. and press required given buttons to start your desired process.
+On Feature_Extraction Tab you can extract features from an image and On Segmentation Tab, You can segment your images using Otsu's Segmentation method.

 # ScreenShots
 https://drive.google.com/drive/folders/1XlCUkMgAky_Iw0MiT4YtjvKsEcMikL73?usp=sharing